sarahpazik/software-design-vu/docs/assignment3.md

 * Added the chat room feature (Added ChatClient class) so that you can communicate with other players (use command "chat")
 * Implemented time limit feature to make the game slightly more complex
 * Added obstacles to the game using the Obstacle class to make the game more complex
-* Implemented persistence to allow a user to save their progress
+* Implemented persistence to allow a user to save their progress.
+The objective behind this feature is to allow users to begin a new game, play, exit the terminal, and then restart in the same place next time they open it.
+This feature gives users the choice of whether or not to save their current game state, including the items they hold, their current location, and their time within the time limit, and pick up where they left off the next time they want to play.

 Maximum number of words for this section: 1000